battistabiggio/battistabiggio.github.io/_pages/about.md

 - 2017-2019: Associate Editor of IEEE Transactions on Neural Networks and Learning Systems
 - 2017-2018: Associate Editor of Int'l Journal of Machine Learning and Cybernetics

-_Selected Programme/Technical Committee Memberships in Conferences and Workshops (2020-2023)_
+_Selected Programme/Technical Committee Memberships in Conferences and Workshops (2020-2025)_
+- 2025: Int'l Conference on Learning and Representations (ICLR)
+- 2025: Secure and Trustworthy Machine Learning (SaTML)
 - 2024: USENIX Security Symposium
 - 2023: USENIX Security Symposium
 - 2023: 28th European Symposium on Research in Computer Security (ESORICS)